sonertari/SSLproxy/README.md

 	);

 SSLproxy does not create this users table or the database file by itself, nor does it log users in or out.
-So the database file and this table should already exist at the location pointed to by the UserDBPath option.
+So the database file and the users table should already exist at the location pointed to by the UserDBPath option.
 An external program should log users in and out on the users table.
 The external program should fill out all the fields in user records, except perhaps for the DESC